0x00019913/meshy/README.md

 # Export

-The user can specify a filename and export as either OBJ or STL (`exportSTL` exports as binary STL, `exportSTLascii` exports as ASCII STL).
+The user can specify a filename and export as either OBJ or STL.

 ## Export units